samuelbalogh/aws-cert-dva-c01/README.md

 You can configure your Lambda function to pull in additional code and content in the form of layers.
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
 With layers, you can use libraries in your function without needing to include them in your deployment package.

 Layers let you keep your deployment package small, which makes development easier.
 You can avoid errors that can occur when you install and package dependencies with your function code.
 For Node.js, Python, and Ruby functions, you can develop your function code in the Lambda console as long as you keep your deployment package under 3 MB.

+### Invoking Lambda functions

+You can invoke Lambda functions directly with the Lambda console, the Lambda API, the AWS SDK, the AWS CLI, and AWS toolkits.
+You can also configure other AWS services to invoke your function, or configure Lambda to read from a stream or queue and invoke your function.

+When you invoke a function, you can choose to invoke it synchronously or asynchronously.
+With synchronous invocation, you wait for the function to process the event and return a response.
+With asynchronous invocation, Lambda queues the event for processing and returns a response immediately.
+For asynchronous invocation, Lambda handles retries and can send failed events to a dead-letter queue.

+To process items from a stream or queue, you can create an *event source mapping*.
+An event source mapping is a resource in Lambda that reads items from an Amazon Simple Queue Service queue, an Amazon Kinesis stream, or a Amazon DynamoDB stream, and sends them to your function in batches.

+Other AWS services and resources invoke your function directly.
+For example, you can configure CloudWatch Events to invoke your function on a timer, or Amazon S3 to invoke your function when an object is created.

+When you use AWS services as a trigger, the invocation type is predetermined for each service.
+You have no control over the invocation type that these event sources use when they invoke your Lambda function.

+In the Invoke API, you have 3 options to choose from for the InvocationType:

+- **RequestResponse** (default) - Invoke the function synchronously.
+Keep the connection open until the function returns a response or times out.
+The API response includes the function response and additional data.
+- **Event** - Invoke the function asynchronously.
+Send events that fail multiple times to the function's dead-letter queue (if it's configured).
+The API response only includes a status code.
+- **DryRun** - Validate parameter values and verify that the user or role has permission to invoke the function.

 ### Misc